ryancammer/address_service/README.md

 # Address Service

+__NOTE__: This was written for an interview question at Lob, where the question was vague.
+I don't have a copy of the original question anymore.
+Basically, the interviewer didn't like my answer because it wasn't some RESTful service for an individual's address book.
+However, the requirements never specified that an individual address book was what they were looking for.
+I think my solution for a generic address service is more interesting :)

 Address Service provides a service for searching known addresses using a hint, which then returns a list of addresses.
 An address file, addresses.json, provides all of the known addresses.
 There